regular/ssb-cms/README.md

 ```
 ## Configure

 You have to specify an `ssb_appname` to run `ssb-cms`.
-The appname basically is the name of a directory in your home dorectory that contains a `conf` file which specifies the configuration for `ssb-client`.
+The appname basically is the name of a directory in your home directory that contains a `conf` file which specifies the configuration for `ssb-client`.
 Among other things, it defines an appKey (`in caps.shs`).
-When you change the appKey from its default value, you are basically in a parallel universe (ssb-wise at least), so this is ideal for exerimenting.
+When you change the appKey from its default value, you are basically in a parallel universe (ssb-wise at least), so this is ideal for experimenting.

-While it is possible to connect to the main (social) ssb network with ssb-cms, I encouraged you to use an alterantive ssb network.
+While it is possible to connect to the main (social) ssb network with ssb-cms, I encourage you to use an alternative ssb network.
 I have set up a pub that you can use.

 Copy this into a file at `~/.ssb-cms/config`